-Septuagenarian Maggie Caison is a retired middle school teacher who, since retiring, finds herself busier than ever.
+Retired teacher Maggie Caison finds herself busier than ever.
 Apart from volunteering internationally with Global Volunteers, she also volunteers with several organizations in her home town of Lenexa, Kansas.
 “I feel it’s an honor to give a little of what I can.
 I love teaching and volunteering in my retirement,” said Maggie, on her 2nd service program to Crete, last month.
-Here, in an interview with Greece Country Manager Sam Pinakoulaki, she reflects on her service and encourages others to volunteer internationally.
+Here, in an interview with Greece Country Manager Sam Pinakoulaki, Maggie describes the experience of teaching conversational English to Greek students.

 What did this teaching opportunity mean to you, Maggie?

 “It meant that I could do the three things I love to do.
 I love to teach, I love to travel and I love to volunteer, so this was a perfect match for me.
 I learned that I am a teacher from the core, both in and out of the classroom.
 My passion is teaching, volunteering and sharing my experiences.
 It seems to be a win/win situation for me.
 Being in Crete is always a pleasure – the people, the food, the culture, and of course, the history.
 It’s certainly well worth a visit.”